skylib11/Share_Market_Analysis/README.md

 # Share-Market-Analysis
-# Share Market Data Processing & Trend Analysis
+# Share Market Data Processing & Signal Identifier

 ## Overview
 This project is designed for analyzing the **Indian Share Market** by processing share market data and identifying key trading signals.
 The scripts use share market data retrieved via **Yahoo Finance** and identify signals based on **RSI (Relative Strength Index) and SMA (Simple Moving Average)** indicators.